simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 > **Note**: When possible, using an external authentication mechanism is always a better and more secure approach than using loally stored password even with a second authetication factor.

-In particular the `designer` user's password **must** be hard to guess (this is also applicable to any user granted with advanced rights).
+In particular the `designer` user's password **must** be hard to guess (this is also applicable to any user granted with advanced rights) and changed regularly.
+Enforcing a second authentification factor (2FA) **should** also be considered.
+Ideally using an authentication application (e.g. Google or Microsoft Authenticator)
-Alternatively the `designer` user can be deactivated (but this may complexify delivery processes).
+Alternatively the `designer` user can be deactivated, at least when not used (but this may complexify delivery processes).

 <h3 id="uiendpoint">UI endpoint</h3>